DECK36/deck36-udp2amqp/README.md

 ##Goals

-We needed a tool to receiving syslog messages an trasport them into an exchange (RabbitMQ).
+We needed a tool to receiving syslog messages an transport them into an exchange (RabbitMQ).
 The tool should be scaleable (1000+ msg/s) and easy to install / operate.
 Syslog should be able to send data to the tool.